citp/privacy-policy-historical/t/th/the/theoaklandpress.com.md

 **What Information is Collected on Our Platform**

 _Information You Provide_.
 We collect Personal Information when you provide it to us on our Platform.
-Such Personal Information may be collected, for example, when you submit a comment or question to us using a “contact us” or similar feature on our Platform, send us an e-mail, or in any other way submit information to us via our Platform.
+Such Personal Information may be collected, for example, when you submit a comment or question to us using a “contact us” or similar feature on our Platform, send us an e-mail, sign up for an email newsletter or mobile alerts, or in any other way submit information to us via our Platform.

 You may be able to send products, services, or information to others through our Platform by clicking on an “E-mail to Friend” or similar button on our Platform or in an e-mail that we have sent you.
 In some of these cases (unless you simply forward our e-mail on your own), you may provide the name and e-mail address of your friend or family member to us.
 Such Personal Information will be treated in accordance with our Policy and applicable law.